 Last week in a post on this home staging blog I asked you to share your ideas about how to stage the basement family room in the photo you see here.

 If you have an eye for décor, you can easily tell that this space is much too distracting and crowded for a potential buyer to imagine their family relaxing in there.

 The following are my recommendations for this space.
 You’ll notice I mostly work with what is already there since that’s the least costly approach for the client and one that they’re most likely to implement.

 Just make sure the agent is instructed to leave the lights on in the basement when the house is shown and do your best to lighten up the space by using light colored slip covers.

 Clear the clutter

 By the way, having so many blankets around suggests the basement is too cold which will be a negative in a potential buyer’s mind.
 Another reason to stash them!

 Ask the client to keep the door to the laundry room closed and make sure the throw pillows are arranged properly.

 Change and rearrange furniture

 Remove the small chair with the teddy bear on it and the table next to it (top left in photo), replacing them both with the brown chair from the right corner.

 Slip cover that brown chair so it fits in better with the style of the couch or add a decorative pillow that picks up one of the colors from the couch.

-If there’s any plan to upgrade to a flat screen TV for the clients’ new home, have them consider doing that now, replacing the existing bulky television.
+If there’s any plan to upgrade to a flat screen TV for the clients’ new home, consider doing that now, replacing the existing bulky television.

 Take out the stand to the left of the TV and use it in the corner where the brown chair is now, but get rid of the clutter on top of it first.

-One of the comments on my original post was from Lisa who recommended hanging some interesting visual art in the form of some vintage movie posters, really playing up the home theater aspect of this room – an idea I love for this basement given the wall color!
+One of the comments on my original post was from Lisa who recommended hanging some interesting visual art in the form of some vintage movie posters.
+Really playing up the home theater aspect of this room – an idea I love for this basement given the wall color!

 Take the white shaded lamp from the corner where the brown chair is and use it to replace the “rooster lamp” beside the couch.

 That’s because when you have a talent for staging this stuff comes naturally to you.
 You don’t need some expensive made up certification to start a home staging business.

-Stagers, what additional recommendations would you have for the basement family room in the photo above?
-Are you surprised I didn’t recommend changing the paint color?
+Stagers, what additional recommendations would you have for the basement family room in the photo at the top of this article?